austindlee/CS130Project/README.md

 The app can be run on your local device by downloading the Expo app for Android or iOS.

+### React Native app structure
+The `components` folder contains individually styled and reusable components.
+The `views` folder contains views to be used with `react-navigation`.

 ## Backend
 TBA